 How to apply

 Applications are made directly to the University and assessed by the Sydney Nursing School.
-On-time applications for the March Semester close on 1 December.
 Please note that late applications may be accepted.

 Please submit the following with your application:

 (1) certified copies of academic transcripts or clinical qualifications/achievements;

 (2) certified copies of any degrees or diplomas;

 (3) certified copy of current authority to practise as a registered nurse from an Australian state or territory;